 Best time to visit Uganda for gorilla trekking.

-By road – the journey from Entebbe to Kisoro district takes about 7-8 hours’ drive, while by air a flight takes only 1.5 hours from Entebbe to Kihiihi or Kisoro airstrips.
+There are two means of transport that one can use to access these gorilla national parks; road and air transport.
+By road – the journey from Entebbe to Kisoro district takes about 7-8 hours.
+Meanwhile by air a flight takes only 1.5 hours from Entebbe to Kihiihi or Kisoro airstrips.

 Gorilla trekking in Rwanda.